mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/mushrooms.md

 Now we are ready to create our own predictor.
 We will start by using the SQL Editor to execute simple SQL syntax to create and train a machine learning predictive model.

-The predictor we will and be trained to determine if a mushroom is edible or poisonous.The following CREATE PREDICTOR statement is used to create predictors:
+The predictor we will and be trained to determine if a mushroom is edible or poisonous.The following `#!sql CREATE PREDICTOR` statement is used to create predictors:

 ```sql
 CREATE PREDICTOR mindsdb.predictor_name